January 31st, 2025

 The turkey neck happens as our neck muscles soften with age, while our skin also loses its elasticity and youthful tautness.
 The end result is loose and sagging skin under the chin that adds years to your appearance.

-On the other hand, a double chin is submental fat, which can result in weight gain and your metabolism slowing as you age.
+On the other hand, a double chin is submental fat, which can result from weight gain and a slowing of your metabolism as you age.
 Some people are also simply more genetically likely to struggle with extra facial fat and skin than others.

-You may have seen some exercises on the internet that claim they can help you fight these conditions.
-However, there is absolutely no evidence that these exercises have any impact what-so-ever.
-But neck lift procedures have been proven to be very effective.
+You may have seen some exercises online that claim to help you fight these conditions.
+However, there is absolutely no evidence that these exercises have any impact whatsoever.
+But neck-lift procedures have been proven highly effective.

 How to Fight Double Chin and Turkey Neck